rdhyee/working-open-data/lectures/day07.md

 > I would like everyone to fill in at least one Project idea in [Project Ideas/Team Formation gdoc](http://bit.ly/wwod13projideas) and email me a link (+description) to that project idea in email to <yee@berkeley.edu> by Monday, Feb 11, 2013 at noon.

+**If you've not identified yourself with a specific project within this Google Document, do so in class.
+We will spend time going around the room quickly introducing the project ideas.**

 # Knight News Challenge

 * <http://www.knightfoundation.org/blogs/knightblog/2013/2/12/News-Challenge-launches-with-an-OpenIDEO-twist/>
 * Inspiration phase (Feb 12-19): <https://www.newschallenge.org/open/open-government/inspiration/>

+# Python assignment

+# Homework

-# Next Python HW assignment (HW#3, Day07)
+## Next Python HW assignment (HW#3, Day07)

 Due date: Friday, Feb 15 Noon

-# Homework